-Legal, tax and regulatory changes to laws or administrative practice could occur during the term of the Fund which may adversely affect the Fund.
-For example, the regulatory or tax environment for derivative instruments is evolving, and changes in the regulation or taxation of derivative instruments may adversely affect the value of derivative instruments held by the Fund and the ability of the Fund to pursue its investment strategies.
-Interpretation of the law or administrative practice may affect the characterization of the Fund's earnings as capital gains or income which may increase the level of tax borne by investors as a result of increased taxable distributions from the Fund.
+Legal, domestic and foreign tax and regulatory changes to laws or administrative practice could occur during the term of the Fund which may adversely affect the Fund.
+For example, the regulatory or domestic and foreign tax environment for derivative instruments is evolving, and changes in the regulation or taxation of derivative instruments may adversely affect the value of derivative instruments held by the Fund and the ability of the Fund to pursue its investment strategies.
+In addition, the interpretation of the law or administrative practice may affect the level of tax borne by investors as a result of increased taxable distributions from the Fund.
 There can be no assurance that Canadian federal income tax laws and administrative policies of the Canada Revenue Agency (the "CRA") respecting the treatment of mutual fund trusts will not be changed in a manner that adversely affects the Unitholders.
 If the Fund ceases to qualify as a mutual fund trust under the Tax Act, the income tax considerations described under the heading "Canadian Federal Income Tax Considerations" would be materially and adversely different in certain respects.